Check the Boston Event Calendar for January 2015 for the fun things to do in the city - indoors and outdoors!

 Cost: Tickets for dinner and wine range from about $145 - $290, depending on what's being served.
 Brunches start at $75

-Twenty five years ago, Chef Daniel Bruce of the famed Meritage Restaurant located in the luxurious Boston Harbor Hotel launched the Boston Wine Festival, now the longest-running and most famous food and wine event in the United States.
+Almost 3 decades ago, Chef Daniel Bruce of Meritage Restaurant located in the luxurious Boston Harbor Hotel launched the Boston Wine Festival, now the longest-running and most famous food and wine event in the United States.

 What is it about?
 For 3 months, Chef Bruce pairs some of the world's finest wines with his innovative cooking overlooking Boston's waterfront.